-Review of different datasets (e.g. E-PRTR inventory versus CLRTAP inventory) can reveal that the total or sector specific E-PRTR emissions of some countries exceed the emissions officially reported by the same countries to CLRTAP (e.g. CEIP, 2010).
-If this occurs, a straightforward subtraction could not be used.
-Instead of developing potentially complicated procedures to overcome this problem, it is strongly advised to first solve the issue before moving further in the process of spatial disaggregation of emissions.
+In some cases, a review of different datasets (e.g. E-PRTR inventory versus CLRTAP inventory) can reveal that the total or sector specific E-PRTR emissions of some countries exceed the emissions officially reported by the same countries to CLRTAP (e.g. CEIP, 2010).
+If this occurs, a straightforward subtraction cannot be used.
+Instead of developing potentially complicated procedures to overcome this problem, it is strongly advised to first try to solve the issue before moving further in the process of spatial disaggregation of emissions.
 As the problem might occur due to different reasons and as it is impossible to provide a check list covering all causes, only some general guidance can be given in this section.